-- Position the baby comfortably and turn every 4 hours, if condition allows. - Baby is not usually nursed prone. - · Positioning is determined by the area of leak. - Assess pain and comfort of infant and administer pain relief as required. - Check all the connections are secure to ensure the system is leak free and functioning. - Keep chest forceps with rubber-tips (at least one for each chest drain) at the bedside to clamp chest tube in case the drainage system cracks or in an emergency.
+- Position the baby comfortably and turn every 4 hours, if condition allows. - Baby is not usually nursed prone. - Positioning is determined by the area of leak. - Assess pain and comfort of infant and administer pain relief as required as per Neonatal Pain and Sedation - Assessment and Nursing Management in NICU (Ref.
+1684) - Check all the connections are secure to ensure the system is leak free and functioning. - Keep chest forceps with rubber-tips (at least one for each chest drain) at the bedside to clamp chest tube in case the drainage system cracks or in an emergency.